YarboJanks/buffered.io/source/_posts/2012-06-10-webmachine-erlydtl-and-riak-part-5.markdown

 When we finished [Part 4][] we were able to authenticate users using [Twitter][] and [OAuth][], which is great as we can delegate the responsibility of password management to an external entity.

-Now that we know who people are, we want them to be able to do something meanigful with their accounts.
+Now that we know who people are, we want them to be able to do something meaningful with their accounts.
 That's what this post is all about.

 <!--more-->